mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 Depending on your internet speead, this can take several minuites.

 Once it's complete unzip the file - by double clicking on it...

+### Prerequisite 2 - Install Virtual Box and its extension pack.
+Instructions to do it are contained on the [Virtual Box Download page](https://www.virtualbox.org/wiki/Downloads).
+But in short:
+ - 1 - Download Virtual Box
+ - 2 - Download the extension pack

+ Then
+ - Install Virtual Box
+ - Grant access to vistual box to your camera, microphone etc
+ - Install the extension pack

 ### Prerequisite 3 - a Red Hat Account
 Next, if you don't already have one, set up a free Red Hat Account - where the SaaS service, Red Hat OpenShift Service for Apache Kafka (RHOASAK) is located.
 Do that at **https://console.redhat.com**.
 Logout